DontCallMeLuca/Binary-Image-Classification-Neural-Network/README.md

 This project implements a Convolutional Neural Network (CNN) for binary image classification.
 The model features automated data preprocessing, GPU optimization, and comprehensive evaluation metrics.

 Please keep in mind that this project was made a long, **long**, time ago.
-I did my best to explain it here.
 <br>
-It's also quite small and not nearly as sophisticated as I would probably make it today.
+It's also quite small and not nearly as sophisticated as I would make it today.

 ## 🔢 Mathematical Foundation